A pianistic reflection on Beethoven’s Grosse Fugue.

 There have been hundreds of scholarly interpretations of Beethoven’s Grosse Fugue, and many of them reflect profound insights into the challenges and the continuing brilliance that characterized Beethoven’s later years.
 In paying tribute to this monumental composer and his most enigmatic composition, I have relied on these insights as well as on my own subjective reactions to this startling work—especially in its pianistic form.

-To my ears, Beethoven seems to be darkly determined in expressing this outrage towards a Divine power who has appeared to betray him in a profoundly cruel way.
-To me, Beethoven is playing with creative fire here, and he is risking his entire life’s trust of Divine favor in this bold flaunting of his own self-determinism.
+To my ears, Beethoven seems to be darkly determined in expressing outrage towards a Divine power who has appeared to betray him in a profoundly cruel way.
+To me, Beethoven is playing with creative fire here, and he is risking his entire life’s trust in Divine favor with this bold flaunting of his own self-determinism.
 At a time when his creativity is arguably at its height, Beethoven is twisting the cerebral structure of the fugal form, shaping it to express bitterness as well as triumph in the face of this apparent betrayal by God.
 In Beethoven’s Grosse Fugue, I believe we are hearing him claim his own personal freedom from the limitations imposed by increasing deafness.
 Unlike some musicologists, I do hear wit within this flamboyantly unsettling enterprise.
 Wit and, at the same time, a raw innocence that cannot accept the apparent waywardness of Divine power.
 It is to this combination of outrage, bitterness, triumph and dark wit that I am paying tribute in my Homage.
 The final Lento section is intended to express uneasy grief over the price of Beethoven’s newfound independence: the death of innocence.—Theresa Koon

 Homage to Beethoven